Take the popular Lily and add an M. Mix in our affection for names like Hattie and Sadie, and it is no surprise that Millie is catching on.

 Formal Names for Millie: Most Popular

 Camila, Camilla, Camille – There are other ends-in-mil names, but not all are English language-friendly.
-Ludmilla seems a bit clunky for an American playground.
+Ludmilla seems unlikely for an American playground.
 Camille and Camilla and Camila, on the other hand, have literary and mythological roots, as well as a stylish sound.
 If the sweetly vintage Millie doesn’t suit, boyish Cam is also available.
-Camila ranked #41 in the US in 2014.
+Camila ranked #18 in the US in 2018.

 Formal Names for Millie: Farther Up the Charts

-Emmeline – The spelling isn’t exactly there, but the sounds suggests that Millie would work as a short form.
-Emmeline returned to the US Top 1000 for the first time in recent years in 2014, ranking #907.
-Emmalyn ranked #464 and Emmalynn ranked #770.
+Emmeline – The spelling isn’t exactly there, but the sounds suggest that Millie would work as a short form.
+Emmeline returned to the US Top 1000 for the first time in recent years in 2014.
+Emmalyn and Emmalynn consistently rank even higher.

 Milagros – One of the titles of the Virgin Mary in Spanish is Our Lady of Miracles – Milagros.
-The first syllable makes Millie a natural nickname, though I’m not sure how Millie would be perceived as a name amongst Spanish speakers today.
+The first syllable makes Millie a potential nickname.

 Milan – Looking for a place name possibility that’s less common than London?
-How about Milan, as in the Italian fashion capital.
-It’s also a masculine name, from the Slavic word for dear.
-Shakira’s son wears the name.
-Milan ranked #410 for boys and #667 for girls in 2014.
+How about the unisex Milan, as in the Italian fashion capital, and a Slavic name from milu – dear.

 Milana, Milania – Ready for two more names that currently rank in the 700s in the US?
 Milana and Milania are both gaining in use.
 Milania could come from the same root as Milan, or it might be yet another spin on Melanie/Melania/Milena.
 Milana has a similar story.

-Milena – A cousin to the very popular Mila, Milena sounds like an elaboration, but has a history of independent use.
-Similar names are used in Czech, Serbian, and Bulgarian.
-Milena ranked #797 in 2014.
+Milena – Cousin to popular Mila, Milena sounds like an elaboration, but has a history of independent use.
+Czech, Serbian, and Bulgarian offer similar names.

 Formal Names for Millie: Rarities

-Melisande – The medieval Melisande is a big name for a small child, but Millie makes her quite wearable.
+Melisande – The medieval Melisande is a big name for a small child, but Millie makes it quite wearable.

-Miller – Considering passing down this family surname to a daughter, but fret that she’ll be teased forevermore?
-Millie softens up Miller, or any other surname with the syllable Mil.
+Miller – Millie softens up Miller, or any other surname with the syllable Mil.

 Millicent – There’s something sweet and lady-like about Millicent, a name that conjures up images of little girls in spotless white pinafores.
 Millie energizes the name.
-While it’s too soon to say that Millicent is back, the name was recently spotted in a stylish NYC suburb, and the numbers suggest that Millicent could be a successor to Abigail and Charlotte.
+Millicent could be a successor to Abigail and Charlotte.

-Pomeline – Like Emmeline, the sound is there, even if the letters don’t quite line up.
+Pomeline – Like Emmeline, the sound is there.

 Wilhelmina – A regal, Germanic feminine form of the evergreen William, Wilhelmina screams to be shortened.
 If Billie feels too boyish and Minnie too mouse, why not Millie?

 What do you think of Millie?
-If you’re in the US, is this name still too grandma to consider?
-If you’re elsewhere in the English-speaking world, is Millie too popular?
 Which longer forms would you consider, or does Millie stand on her own?